 - Provide opportunities for participants to practice these skills within the program

-- Facilitate this learning in the context of current issues and problems facing the state, agriculture, and natural resource issues
+- Facilitate this learning in the context of current agriculture and natural resource issues facing the state, country, and world